timhagan/texasWildfireExplorer/README.md

 Consists of:

-1. An etl script which includes:/
+1. An etl script which includes:
-  Downloading data/
+  Downloading data,
-  Cleaning/
-  Imputing/
-  Modeling/
+  Cleaning,
+  Imputing,
+  Modeling,
-  Saving output/
+  Saving output,
-/

 2. An app script which defines the Shiny App